wklaczynski/state-flow-faces/README.md

 ```
 ## Running the tests

-To run the test, run "state-flow-basic-demo.war" on the server.
+To run the test, deploy "state-flow-basic-demo.war" on the server.

 ## Built With